LitchfieldUCC/Website/content/pages/home.rst

 :save_as: index.html

+Due to COVID-19 and for the safety of our congregation, families, and community, Litchfield UCC will suspend all services and activities for the remainder of March.
+We will re-evaluate the situation at that time.
+Our Corned Beef and Cabbage dinner scheduled for March 21 has been cancelled and our Clothing Closet will remain closed.
+Thank you for your understanding, please stay safe and we will continue to pray for all.

+**- The Litchfield UCC Council**

 Our Sunday Service starts at 10:00 am every Sunday.

 We host Communion on the first Sunday of every Month.